ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

     run ./bin/runExperiment –mission <Path to the file_gen_skeleton.xml you modified>

 7\.
 That’s it!
 You should be inside the world I built.
-I've placed a few command blocks and notebooks to get you started with in-game commands, but you don't have to do this.

 ##  Creating A World to Load